pantrypoints/sp/content/en/research/montesquieu/spirit-of-the-laws/book-11/chapter-6b.md

 The legislative body being compos ed of two parts, they check one another by the mutual privilege of rejectin g.
 They are both restrained by the executive power, as the executive is by the legislative.

-These three powers should naturally form a state of repose or inaction= but, as there is a necessity for Edition= current; movement in the course of human affairs, they are forced to move, but still in conc ert.
+These 3 powers should naturally form a state of inaction.
+But, as there is a necessity for movement in the course of human affairs, they are forced to move, but still in concert.

 As the executive power has no other part in the legislative than the privilege of rejecting, it can have no share i n the public debates.
 It is not even necessary that it should propose; beca use, as it may always disapprove of the resolutions that shall be taken, it may likewise reject the decisions on those proposals which were made again st its will.